 There is only barren land around Gurudwara Pathar Sahib and Magnetic Hill for miles, so I recommend a day trip with your base at Leh.
 You can visit Gurudwara Pathar Sahib on the same day you are planning to explore the local places in Sham Valley which includes Magnetic Hill, Nimmu Confluence of Indus and Zanskar, Basgo Plains, Alchi and Likir monasteries or nearby monasteries from Leh.

 Where to eat?

 I will suggest that you have your meals at Nimmu village where there are plenty of local shops right on the road itself.
-Some does offer very nice and tasty local authentic Tibetan food as well as samosas.
-Nimmu is pretty close to Pathar Sahib and you can visit the Confluence of Indus and Zanskar Valley too at Nimmu.
+Some do offer very nice and tasty local authentic Tibetan food as well as samosas.
+Nimmu is pretty close to Pathar Sahib, and you can visit the Confluence of Indus and Zanskar Valley too at Nimmu.

 Also, you can find refreshing ‘chai’ and Gurudwara Pathar Sahib langar as well in case you are interested

 You should always carry your own water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂